lah-rb/tall_grass/README.md

 ## Purpose of the repository
 This is a side project to help build programming skills and have some fun along the way.
 The primary purpose of tall_grass is to generate pokemon and relevant information for encounters during play.
 The secondary purpose of tall_grass is to act as a way to hold campaign relevant information such as a parsable pokedex, smaller area localized dexes, save states, and game play documents such as the play through narration and printable pokedex.

 Note: If the behavior of this program acts unexpectedly please contact me through github and I will work to fix it.
 Provided with no warrenty.
-Unsure of compatability with windows.
+Unsure of compatability with Windows.

 ## Requirements
 * Ruby 2.7.1 or newer must be installed